martin-rizzo/TensorInfo/external/rapidjson-1.1.0/README.md

 ## License

-The RapidJSON library is licensed under the MIT license.
+RapidJSON is licensed under the MIT license.\
-Details can be found in the [LICENSE](LICENSE) file within this directory.
+Details can be found in the [LICENSE](LICENSE) file within this directory.\
-For more information or to access the full version, visit [RapidJSON on GitHub](https://github.com/Tencent/rapidjson).\
+For more information or to access the full version, visit **[RapidJSON repository on GitHub](https://github.com/Tencent/rapidjson)**.\
 I would like to thank Tencent for supporting the open source community by making RapidJSON available to the public.